wpwupingwp/pyGUS/README.md

  python3 -m pyGUS -mode 4 -images [file1] [file2] ...
  ```

-## Options

-### `auto_ref`

-If without `-auto_ref` option, the program require the user to manually select
-target region with mouse.
-Left click to add dots and draw lines.
-Right click to link the first dot and last dot to draw a close region.

-If the image has extremely low contrast or the edge of the object is blur, such
-selection is also required even with `-auto_ref` option opened.

-### `convex`

-Use convex hull to fix break edges of the object in low contrast image.
-If set,
-the total area of the object may be overestimated.
-However, it has no effect for
-counting the expression region area.

 ## Photo tips
 ### Equipment

 Cameras and stereo microscopes are recommended.
 Smartphones with camera